Mount Washington Cog Railway: Environmental concerns

 The steam locomotives on the railway generate large amounts of smoke, nicknamed "Cog Smog".
 The railway is exempted from the state's air-pollution-control law (RSA 125-C:20), which exempts "any steam locomotives and engines or replacements thereof used in connection with the operation of a railroad or railway which were in operation or on order prior to January 1, 1973, and are located entirely within the state."

 Each 3 mi steam locomotive ride burns 1 ST of coal and consumes 1000 USgal of water.

 One steam locomotive was converted to oil-firing in 2008.
 The attempt to oil-fire the existing steam locomotives failed, and in 2008 the railway introduced its first diesel locomotive, designed and built by the railroad staff.
 Since 2008, four more diesels were completed (M-2 and M-3 in 2009, M-4 in 2011, and M-5 in 2013).
 All the new diesel hydraulic locomotives are operated on B20 (20% biodiesel blend) during the summer season.
-The company declared that the primary reason the new diesels were built was to reduce the visual pollution caused by the coal-fired steam locomotives, to lower emissions, and to increase the length of time that passengers could spend at the summit of Mount Washington.
+The company stated that the primary reason the new diesels were built was to reduce the visual pollution caused by the coal-fired steam locomotives, to lower emissions, and to increase the length of time that passengers could spend at the summit of Mount Washington.

 Each 3 mi diesel locomotive ride burns approximately 18 USgal of B20 (20% biodiesel blend) fuel.

 The locomotives push passenger cars that have a capacity of 70 riders.
 The Cog Railway also rosters eight wooden coaches.